bitsofcotton/p2/README.md

     #      easily with compiler options.
     # XXX: p2 Q command is one step before condition because they don't really
     #      treat prediction values, only treats walk values.
+    # N.B. ./pp uses only persistent use uint32_t for arithmatic operations
+    #      both float/int but not with pointer calculation except for 32bit
+    #      systems. also slightly used int32_t for index operations but we
+    #      want to exclude the type from calculation flow for debug things.

     p2(-32)? c <line>? < data.txt
     # patternizable jammer predictor.